jeftegoes/AwsOverview/Storage/Amazon S3.md

 - Do not set your logging bucket to be the monitored bucket.
 - It will create a logging loop, and **your bucket will grow exponentially**.

+## 27.2.
+Enable Server Access Logging

+- To enable S3 server access logging:
+  - Configure a source bucket -> point to a log bucket -> grant permissions -> logs are delivered asynchronously.

 # 28. Pre-Signed URLs